LisRosnes/swe-group2-frontend/README.md

 # Game Website Frontend
 Our web application provides a comprehensive platform for gamers to search, view, and interact with game information and build teams for multiplayer games.

+## 5 Tasks for sprint 4
+1. Enhance the visual layout of the home page (or any other page)
+2. Add user interaction feature (like or dislike another user's comment about a game)
+3. Connecting backend of the team info feature to the front end.
+4. Add peer teammate grading feature
+5. Build user avatar feature

 ## Getting Started

 1. Navigate to the project directory: